MANDATE AND ROLE FOR STAND – STANDARDIZATION COMMITTEE FOR THE NORWEGIAN GROCERY SECTOR

 The committee’s work should as far as possible be based on international standards.

-STAND’s recommendations, in terms of standards and guidelines, are expected to be incorporated into the agreements between the parties.
+STAND’s recommendations, in terms of standards and guidelines, will be valid when incorporated in the bilateral agreements between the parties.

 * The guidelines are developed for use within the grocery sector.
 Relevant topics are also suitable for use within convenience and catering.